 Data-Based

+Performance data is crucial for providing tools and dashboards that help businesses analyze and visualize their financial and operational metrics.
 Of course, your dashboard information should be based on data, but beyond that, it should be using the data well.
 Great business dashboards are able to create graphics with the most recent data and require very little prompting for updates.
 If you find that your dashboard is lagging, you should rethink it to make sure that you are making your decisions based on the most recent data available.

 Small Business Benefits